The $100K Without Burnout: Switch Modes, Reclaim Energy, and Sustain Revenue for $80K–$100K Operators

 Total: 44 hours weekly, but 64% spent in high-drain mode.
 No wonder he was exhausted by Thursday.

-His cognitive capacity by Thursday: 58% of Monday's baseline.
-Decision quality dropped accordingly.
+His cognitive capacity by Thursday was 58% of Monday’s baseline.
+Decision quality dropped in the same proportion.

 Build Mode (Monday–Wednesday morning): 18 hours high-drain work